Skip page header and navigation

 Canadian Coalition for Good Governance

-Committee Co-Chair
+Committee Chair

 Catherine McCall is the Executive Director of the Canadian Coalition for Good Governance.
 Representing Canada’s leading institutional investors, which collectively manage assets of approximately CAD $5 trillion, the Coalition’s mandate is to improve corporate governance, including as it relates to environmental and social matters, at Canadian public companies and to assist institutional investors in meeting their stewardship responsibilities.
 CCGG also engages in policy development and works toward the enhancement of the regulatory environment to best align the interests of boards and management with those of their investors.
 As Executive Director, Catherine is responsible, together with the Board of Directors, for setting the strategy of the organization, leading policy development and participating in CCGG’s board engagement program.
-She is a member of the Ontario Securities Commission’s Continuous Disclosure Advisory Committee
+She is a member of the Ontario Securities Commission’s Continuous Disclosure Advisory Committee.

 Catherine McCall